 LoLo Wine Bar

 If you’re looking to impress your friends from LA or New York with a slick cocktail bar and unbeatable views of the city, Zanzibar is the place to go.
 Their patio may be on a rooftop downtown, but with its plentiful placings of greenery and rattan chairs, it strikes the perfect balance between the urban and the natural.
-The drink menu is also a nod to the jungle feels of the space—we’re talking tiki drinks, complete with ceramic cups and tiny umbrellas.
-Go classic with their take on a Mai Tai, or try one of their signature Jet Pilots that, with rum, absinthe, and hints of cinnamon, is sure to have you buzzed from take-off.
+The drink menu dishes up tiki wonders, complete with ceramic cups and tiny umbrellas.
+Go classic with their take on a Mai Tai, or try their signature Feels Like Summer, a lovely confluence of tequila, pineapple, guava, and chili.

 Pet adoption is so big in Austin that the joke goes you’re not even a dog person unless you have two or more pups.
 It makes sense then that Yard Bar is such a popular spot—not only does its spacious patio make for a great place to meet the whole crew, it literally doubles as a dog park.
 Yard Bar’s staff even provides a watchful eye on your dogs, so Fido’s tendency to bark at the entrance gate won’t get in the way of you downing drinks.
 And while your furry pal may have to stick to water only, your human metabolism can process all the sugar in a Doc Brown’s Zoomies cocktail, made with grapefruit vodka, St. Germaine, and mint simple syrup.